Budibase/website/content/blog/alternatives/sharepoint.md

 Lastly, SharePoint is typically priced as part of the wider Microsoft 365 ecosystem - so we may end up paying for capabilities that are completely redundant if we only need specific functionality.

+You might also like our guide comparing [Appsmith vs Budibase](https://budibase.com/blog/alternatives/appsmith-vs-budibase/).

 ## 5 SharePoint alternatives

 So, let’s check out what the market for SharePoint alternatives looks like.
 Before we dive into individual platforms, it’s worth noting that there are a few different categories of tools we may want to consider here.